gnosischain/documentation/docs/node/guide/beacon/nimbus.md

 :::danger

 This client is not yet ready for public use.
-Validators are encouraged to run Teku, Lodestar, or Lighthouse in the interim.
+Validators are encouraged to run Teku or Lodestar in the interim.

 :::